Coronavirus: Which countries have travel bans? - KEYT | KCOY

 The European Union

-Von der Leyen said in a video statement shared on her Twitter account that the upcoming restrictions on non-essential travel to the European Union “restrictions should be in place for an initial period of 30 days, which can be prolonged as necessary.”
+Following a meeting Tuesday, members of the European Council along with the ECB President, the President of the Eurogroup and the High Representative agreed to reinforce the EU’s external borders by restricting nonessential travel to the EU for 30 days.

-She added that that there will be some exemptions, including family members of European nationals, essential staff, such as doctors and nurses, and people transporting goods to the European Union.
+There will be some exemptions, including family members of European nationals, essential staff such as doctors and nurses, and people transporting goods to the European Union.
+Citizens who need to get to their home countries will also be exempt from the closed borders.

-Until more details of the EU action is confirmed, the guidance below will cover the existing restrictions imposed by individual EU countries.

 United States